How To Start A Profitable Snow Cone Business In 5 Steps

 Now that we’ve discussed the opportunity and the pros and cons let’s get to the step-by-step process for launching your Snow Cone empire.

 Though it might not seem that important, choosing a good name can give you an edge in any business.
-Since you will be selling a common item, a name that sticks out from the competition is always preferred.
+Since you will sell a common item, a name that sticks out from the competition is always preferred.

 IE of a bland name: Ben’s Snow Cones